ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/filters.md

 # Segments

 The `segment` field in a filter contains the name of the segment which is being targeted.

-{% hint style="info" %}
-This is an advanced concept.

-If this feature is not enabled in the connector definition, you can consider this field to always be `null` and the feature will be handled by Forest Admin for you.

-This can be useful on three situations:

-- In some use-cases, implementing segments in the connector can be more efficient than using condition tree based segments, at the cost of configurability (i.e. using complex SQL queries which cannot be expressed as a condition tree)
-- The underlying datasource has a concept which maps to forest admin segments (i.e. Sequelize scopes)
-- Your connector is used in multiple Forest Admin projects, and the segment should be shared across all deployments (i.e. segments coming from a public SaaS)

-{% endhint %}

 ## Examples